 SFRPD Jose Coronado Indoor Soccer League – Laws of the Game

-- A game is played with five players, one of whom is the goalkeeper.
+- A game is played with 5 players, one of whom is the goalkeeper.
 12 players on a roster.

-- The maximum number of substitutes is seven.
+- Maximum number of substitutes is 7.
 Number of substitutions in a match is unlimited.

 b.
 If both teams are playing with 3 or 4 players and a goal is scored, both teams remain the same;

 c.
 If there are 5 players against 3 or 4 against 3, and the team with the greater number of players scores, the team with 3 players may be increased by one more player only;

 d.
 If the team scoring a goal has fewer players, the game continues without any changes.

 1.All players must wear jerseys or shirts of similar color with numbers on the back.
 Shorts or sweats are mandatory.
 No jewelry of any kind is allowed.

 2.All players must wear gymnastic shoes.
 No shoes that leave marks on the floor will be allowed on the courts.
 Shin guards are mandatory and have to be completely covered by the socks.